svikramjeet/tdd/Session 2: Practical/README.md

 ### Homework
-Add following more functionalities/capabilities to existing query builder on **example3.js**
+Create a query builder with following capabilities :
 - Should able to add **join** (left, right, cross etc).
 - Should able to add **limit**.
 - Should able to add **group by**.